LVMH shares touch record highs after luxury group's solid first-quarter sales

-PARIS (Reuters) - LVMH’s shares hit record highs on Thursday, after the Louis Vuitton owner posted strong first quarter sales which set a high bar for rival luxury companies also chasing Chinese demand for high-end handbags and clothing.
+PARIS (Reuters) - LVMH’s shares hit record highs on Thursday after the Louis Vuitton owner posted strong first-quarter sales which set a high bar for rival luxury companies also chasing Chinese demand for high-end handbags and clothing.

 LVMH said late on Wednesday that revenues rose 16 percent to 12.5 billion euros ($14.10 billion), up 11 percent on a like-for-like basis, which strips out currency swings and the impact of acquisitions or disposals, and beating analyst forecasts.

-LVMH’s shares were up 3.3 percent in early session trading, touching record highs and lifting the shares of peers such as Gucci-owner Kering and Hermes.
+LVMH’s shares were up 3.3 percent in early session trading, touching record highs and lifting the shares of peers such as Gucci-owner Kering, Hermes, Burberry and Moncler.

 SocGen raised its rating on LVMH to “buy” from “hold”.